KamRoki/KamRoki/README.md

 # 💫 About Me:
 Hello!
 My name is Kamil.
-I am a Data Scientist and PhD Candidate in Physics with three years experience in Python and two years experience in machine learning and deep learning.
-I am a team player with strong creative and analytical skills.
-I'm interested in the area of AI.
+I am a Data Scientist and PhD Candidate in Physics with three years of experience in Python and two years of experience in machine learning and deep learning.
+Currently, I am pursuing my PhD at the Institute of Nuclear Physics Polish Academy of Sciences, specializing in magnetic resonance imaging.
+I am a team player with strong creative and analytical skills, and I'm particularly interested in the area of AI.

 ## 🌐 Socials: